 The major accepted the challenge and set off from the corner of Stuart & Bester streets outside the old Harrismith Club near where the Athertons ran The Harrismith Chronicle the very next day.
 He reached the summit with eight minutes to spare.

 During a later visit to the town, Major Belcher (now a schoolteacher in Dundee, Natal) found out that his record still stood so he took it upon himself to donate a trophy to the Harrismith Club to be awarded to the first club member to break his record to the top.
 In 1929 the Club management, as the organizers of the race, decided to open the race up to the residents of Harrismith and a Mr Swanepoel won the race to the top of the mountain in 32 minutes.
 (The last record time I have is 22 minutes and 9 seconds).

 The race route has changed over time – starting in Piet Retief Street outside the post office and police station for some years.
 Nowadays it starts at the town’s sports grounds, passing the jail, then through the terrain where the concentration camp (second site) once stood, up the steep slopes of Platberg to the top via One Man’s Pass, close to where a fort was built during the Anglo-Boer War.
 After traversing a short distance along the top, the descent is made via Zig-Zag Pass, and the race is completed back at the ‘Groen Pawiljoen’ sports grounds.

-A friend’s Mom, Alet de Witt became the first lady to complete the race.
-She ran in the year her husband, Steph and JP’s Dad Koos de Witt died tragically suddenly in January 1967.
+Our friends Steph and JP de Witt’s Mom, Alet de Witt became the first lady to complete the race.
+She ran in the year her husband, Koos de Witt died tragically suddenly in January 1967.
 She then donated a trophy for the winner of the newly allowed (!) women’s category, which was awarded for the first time only in 1986.

 *McDermott won sixteen times consecutively from 1982 to 1997 and in 1985 established the “short course 12.3km” record at 50mins 30secs.